 - Some students do it to gain credentials in a new field and/or develop foundation skills.

-- Others are looking to extend their professional development.
+- Others are looking to extend their professional development and study management.

 - Good courses may cover both groups.